Skin Cancer: Patient Education

 - Skin Cancer Is the Most Common Cancer

-"Skin cancer has reached epidemic proportions in the United States," says David F. Butler, MD; Chair - Department of Dermatology.
+"Skin cancer has reached epidemic proportions in the United States," says David F. Butler, MD, dermatologist.
 It's the most common cancer in the United States.

 One in three Americans will develop skin cancer.

 There are 900,000 cases of basal cell carcinoma and 200,000 cases of squamous cell carcinoma in the United Stsates annually.
 Around 2500 people die each year from squamous cell carcinoma.
 Each year, 57,000 cases of melanoma are diagnosed, resulting in 7400 deaths.